gencau/log6309e_replication/README.md

-# log6309e_replication
+# Replication and extension of RQ1 for paper "On the effectiveness of log representations for log-based anomaly detection.

-Replication and extension of RQ1 for paper "On the effectiveness of log representations for log-based anomaly detection.
+Requires the Drain parser, available here: https://github.com/logpai/logparser/tree/main/logparser/Drain